 The quality of professional services and advice can vary tremendously.
 Whilst most minor errors or omissions are unlikely to have major consequences, on occasion a professional's negligence can cause a client serious financial loss.

 Professional negligence can incur in any field where a duty of care exists between a professional/expert and a client.
-Examples of professionals who may face such claims are accountants/tax advisers, financial advisers, architects, surveyors, conveyancers and solicitors.
+Examples of professionals who may face such claims are accountants/tax advisers, financial advisers, architects, surveyors, conveyancers and solicitors (click here to read more about claims against solicitors and barristers).

 Negligence can manifest in procedural oversights.
 It can also be more substantive, such as giving the wrong advice.
 Either can result in a client suffering financial loss.